G-EE-Group/g-ee/Scripts/WebScrapers/ATT Web Scraper/README.md

 ## Planned features

-- Add option to configure Chromedriver location in Config.ini
-- Add option to turn on/off headless mode in config.ini
 - Add logging option for isolation, diagnostics and metrics history
+- Add option to turn on/off e-mail metrics to e-mail address
-- Toggle output to InfluxDB API -OR- InfluxDB import text files
+- Add option to turn on/off send metrics to InfluxDB API
-- Add option to e-mail metrics to e-mail address
+- Add option to turn on/off output metrics to InfluxDB test import files